Site logo

 Acquisition >>> Social >>> Overview

-In addition, you should keep an eye on some engagement metrics directly on your social media channels.
-For example, keep track of shares, retweets, and likes.
-More importantly, pay attention to the comments you get on your posts.
-Make sure you engage with people who are commenting so that you can build positive relationships with your audience.
+In addition, you should monitor engagement metrics directly on your social media channels.
+For example, track shares, retweets, and likes.
+More importantly, pay attention to the comments you receive on your posts.
+Engage with commenters to build positive relationships with your audience.

-If you get disappointing engagement metrics then you and your team need to figure out what part of your content marketing strategy isn’t working.
+If you get disappointing engagement metrics, you and your team must figure out what part of your content marketing strategy isn’t working.

-If your content ranks high in search engine results pages (SERPs), it means you’ve optimized it well.
-A high ranking also means that both search engines and people find your content valuable.
-After all, Google ranks the results that have high SEO and those that people click on often higher after a while.
+If your affiliate marketing content ranks high in search engine results pages (SERPs), you’ve optimized it well.
+A high ranking also means that search engines and people find your content valuable.
+After all, Google ranks the results with high SEO, and those people often click on higher after a while.

-Ultimately, you can’t assign a figure to your authority – both online and offline.
-This is because authority is more about the sentiment surrounding your brand.
-If people rely on you for advice and quality products and services, then you have high authority.
+Ultimately, you can’t assign a figure to your authority online and offline.
+Authority is more about the sentiment surrounding your brand.
+You have high authority if people rely on you for advice and quality products and services.

 To measure online authority, you need to engage in social listening.
 That way, you can answer the following questions.